 Variations You Can Mess Around With

-- Swap kale with spinach or Swiss chard for a softer, milder green
+- Swap kale with spinach for a softer texture and milder flavor.

-- Add diced potatoes or sweet potatoes for a thicker, heartier texture
+- Add diced potatoes for a heartier and thicker soup.

-- Use red lentils instead of green for a softer, more stew-like consistency
+- Use red lentils instead of green for a softer consistency.

-- Include smoked paprika or curry powder for a deeper, spiced profile
+- Add smoked paprika for a deeper, smoky flavor.

 Pro Tips for Perfect Results